 Man lifting on Living.Fit Gym Mats

 Kate does warn that the gym mats arrive rolled up, so it’d be wise to let them lay out to settle, perhaps with some weight plates on top to speed it along.
 With the mats flat, they’ll be easier to interlock.
 They aren’t the lightest gym mats, but shouldn’t be a problem if you are okay with moving weight.
-If you can be prepared for the fresh rubber smell, then these interlocking tiles can be a great addition to your home gym.
+The smell of rubber is present though, earning it a 3 out of 5.
+If you’re OK with that fresh rubber smell at first, then these interlocking tiles can be a great addition to your home gym.

 MaterialRubber